oracle/graal/substratevm/RESOURCES.md

 -H:IncludeResources=<Java regexp that matches resources to be included in the image>
 ```
 You can pass -H:IncludeResources several times to define more than one regexp
 to match resources.
-To see which resources are included into the image can
+To see which resources get included into the image you can
 enable the related logging info with `-H:Log=registerResource:`.

 # Resource Bundles on Substrate VM